8.1.1 DISCIPLINE AND PROCEDURES

 For Staff and Volunteers

-The safety of the students and staff is our primary concern at Assumption School.
+The safety of the students and staff is our primary concern at Assumption BVM School.
 Thank you for helping us maintain an environment that is welcoming and safe for all.
 It is a privilege to be able to interact with the students and all efforts should be made to safeguard them physically, emotionally and spiritually.

 • Continually circulate and encourage safe play within designated areas.